 MSA (Measurement System Analysis) helps check if our measurements are accurate and reliable.
 It ensures that both the measuring tools and the method give consistent and correct results.
 In short, MSA shows whether the data we use for quality decisions can be trusted.

-- When introducing a new measurement method or tool
+- Before introducing a new measurement system or gage.

 Types of Measurement System Analysis